 - SnapLogic enforces its security and privacy policies throughout the organization.

 Need to Report a Security Issue?

 If you believe you’ve discovered a vulnerability in SnapLogic’s security, please contact us at [email protected] and we will promptly respond.

 Contacting Security Team

-All questions regarding SnapLogic’s security standards and/or this Exhibit should be addressed to firstname.lastname@example.org.
+All questions regarding SnapLogic’s security standards or this Exhibit should be sent to [email protected] and we will promptly reply.